School uniforms in Japan: Sailor fuku

-The sailor fuku (セーラー服, sērā fuku) is a common style of uniform worn by female middle school students, traditionally by high school students, and occasionally, elementary school students.
+The sailor fuku (セーラー服, sērā fuku) is a common style of uniform worn by female middle school students, high school students, and occasionally, elementary school students.
 It was introduced as a school uniform in 1920 at Heian Jogakuin University and 1921 by the principal of Fukuoka Jo Gakuin University, Elizabeth Lee.
 It was modeled after the uniform used by the British Royal Navy at the time, which Lee had experienced as an exchange student in the United Kingdom, as well as the popular American Sailor dress which at the time had already been a common fashion choice amongst school girls in the United States during the time period since the start of the 20th century.

 Much like the male uniform, the gakuran, the sailor outfits bear a similarity to various military-styled naval uniforms.
 The uniform generally consists of a blouse attached with a sailor-style collar and a pleated skirt.
 There are seasonal variations for summer and winter; sleeve length and fabric are adjusted accordingly.
 A ribbon is tied in the front and laced through a loop attached to the blouse.
 Several variations on the ribbon include neckties, bolo ties, neckerchiefs, and bows.
 Common colours include navy blue, white, gray, light green, and black.